Private Charles L. Marshall (alias Thomas Lothard)

 Honorable Discharge from the Military

 A 1915 Grand Army of the Republic entry for Charles L. Marshall notes that he was discharged from service on 7 January 1866; however, entries for him in the Civil War Veterans’ Card File at the Pennsylvania State Archives and U.S. National Home for Disabled Union Soldiers at Leavenworth place the discharge date as 3 July 1865.
-The Soldiers’ Home entry indicates his discharge was granted at the “Close of War” at Washington, D.C., possibly signaling that he had been hospitalized before or at the time of discharge.
+That Soldiers’ Home entry also noted that his discharge was granted at the “Close of War” at Washington, D.C., possibly signaling that he had been hospitalized before or at the time of discharge.

 On 7 October 1905, Charles L. Marshall was admitted to the Western Branch (Leavenworth, Kansas) of the network of U.S. National Homes for Disabled Volunteer Soldiers.
 Dropped from the roster by General Order H33 on 7 May 1906, he was readmitted to the same branch home on 27 September 1907, where he remained until checking out under his own authority in March 1908.